train

 Discover the spirit and rituals of sumo

-Practice Japan’s traditional movements and foundational training.
+Practice sumo’s traditional movements and fundamental training

-Take the experience and spirit with you.
+Take the experience and spirit home with you

-Discover Tokyo beyond the ring.
+Discover Tokyo beyond the ring

 explore